zenithude/bitburner/README.md

 ## Instalation

-1. Create a new script called `start.ns` by issuing the following command: `nano start.ns`.
+1. Create a new script called `start.js` by issuing the following command: `nano start.js`.
 Make sure you're on your home server if you're not (you can quickly go home by running `home` in the console).
 2. Paste the following content:

 ```javascript